So why is Public Enemy’s Apocalypse 91… The Enemy Strikes Back on this best 1,000 albums ever thing?

 * Don’t forget to check out Chuck D’s outstanding solo album, Autobiography of Mistachuck, #867 of best 1,000 albums ever.

-Public Enemy has long been a highly political rap outfit, and racial inequality is sadly as relevant in 2023 as it was in 1991.
+Public Enemy has long been a highly political rap outfit, and racial inequality is sadly as relevant in in the 2020s as it was in 1991.

 Arizona voted for Joe Biden for president in 2020 and currently has one Democratic and one former Democrat/current Independent Senator.
 And while Arizona has produced honorable conservatives – John McCain most notably – it is also the land of flatly racist politicians such as Joe Arpaio.